TorsteinAE/Deep-Learning-for-Tabular-Data/README.md

 Summary of the key findings of the project

 Tabular data come in many forms.

+How can we create a deep learning neural network and architecture best suited for the tabular dataset

+What kind of preproccessing is crutial in deep learning for tabular data

+Conclusion of when deep learning models are more suited than tree-based models for tabular data

 Recommendations for future research in this area